boxtar/boxtar/README.md

 I'm Johnpaul, a self-taught web guy (frontend, backend & some server stuff).

-I have a BSc in Games Software Development which I earned at the Glasgow Caledonian University.
+🎮 I have a BSc in Games Software Development which I earned at the Glasgow Caledonian University.

-Somehow, I've ended up becoming a Financial Administrator within the Finance Office at The University of Glasgow.
+💬 Somehow, I've ended up becoming a Financial Administrator within the Finance Office at The University of Glasgow.
 It's actually quite fun because there's lots of opportunities for me to create scripts to help improve processes (like [this](https://github.com/boxtar/planner_adjustment), and [this](https://github.com/boxtar/supplement_planner_uploads)).

-I'm currently working on [an application](https://reminders.ayex.co.uk) that sends Email and/or SMS and/or Telegram notifications at a given date and time with optional recurrences (hourly, daily, etc).
-The main reason behind this is to remind me to read artices or watch videos that I have came across during my day, but never had the time to spend (it's also handy for reminding me to pick up yogurt).
+🔭 I'm currently working on [an application](https://reminders.ayex.co.uk) that sends Email and/or SMS and/or Telegram notifications at a given date and time with optional recurrences (hourly, daily, etc).
+The main reason behind this is to remind me to read articles, watch useful videos, pickup porridge, and get a haircut.
 Why didn't I just use one of the many existing applications that can do this for me?
-Because then I wouldn't have learned all of the awesome things I did like Unit Testing, Software Design Principles, Cron Jobs and Domain Oriented Design.
-Also, I like how quickly I can load it up and add/edit reminders in a browser app.
+Because that doesn't help me learn Unit Testing, Software Design Principles, Cron Jobs, Domain Oriented Design, etc.

+⭐ Problems are opportunities

 <!--
 **boxtar/boxtar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.